awsdocs/amazon-ecs-developer-guide/doc_source/security-iam-awsmanpol.md

 + `sns` – Allows principals to view a list of Amazon SNS topics\.
 + `lambda` – Allows principals to view a list of AWS Lambda functions and their version specific configurations\.
 + `ec2` – Allows principals run Amazon EC2 instances as well as create and manage routes, route tables, internet gateways, launch groups, security groups, virtual private clouds, spot fleets, and subnets\.
 + `elasticloadbalancing` – Allows principals to create, describe, and delete Elastic Load Balancing load balancers\.
-Principals will also be able to fully manage the target groups, listeners, and listener rules for load balancers\.
+Principals will also be able to add tags to newly created target groups, listeners, and listener rules for load balancers\.
 + `events` – Allows principals to create, manage, and delete Amazon EventBridge rules and their targets\.
 + `iam`– Allows principals to list IAM roles and their attached policies\.
 Principals can also list instance profiles available to your Amazon EC2 instances\.
 + `logs` – Allows principals to create and describe Amazon CloudWatch Logs log groups\.
 Principals can also list log events for these log groups\.